 While the construction markets include numerous competitors, especially for small to mid-sized projects, much of the work that we target is for larger, more complex projects where there are typically fewer active market participants due to the greater capabilities and resources required to perform the work.
-We believe that price, experience, reputation, responsiveness, customer relationships, project completion track record, schedule control, risk management, safety and quality of work are key factors customers consider when awarding contracts.
+In addition to domestic competitors, we have seen certain foreign competitors attempting to grow their presence in the United States over the past several years, particularly through the pursuit of large Civil segment projects.
+Evolving changes in the construction industry, such as the trend toward an increased use of the progressive design-build project delivery method that may reduce project risks for both owners and contractors, could result in increased competition and potentially lower margins on certain projects in the future.
+We believe price, experience, reputation, responsiveness, customer relationships, project completion track record, schedule control, risk management and quality of work are key factors customers consider when awarding contracts.

-We have seen diminished competition in recent years for large, fixed-price civil infrastructure projects as fewer firms have been pursuing such projects and customers have at times had to make concerted efforts to attract bidders.
-In our Civil segment, we primarily compete with large civil construction firms, including (alphabetically) Dragados USA; Kiewit Corporation; Lane Construction Corporation; OHL USA; Skanska USA; and The Walsh Group.
-In our Building segment, we compete with a variety of national and regional contractors, including (alphabetically) AECOM (through its past acquisitions of Tishman

-Construction and Hunt Construction Group); Balfour Beatty Construction; Clark Construction Group; DPR Construction; Gilbane, Inc.; Hensel Phelps Construction Co.; McCarthy Building Companies, Inc.; M. A. Mortenson Company; PCL Constructors, Inc.; Skanska USA; Suffolk Construction; Swinerton, Inc; Turner Construction Company; and The Whiting-Turner Contracting Co.
+In our Civil segment, we compete principally with large civil construction firms, including (alphabetically) Dragados USA; Ferrovial S.E.; Fluor Corporation; Granite Construction; Kiewit Corporation; OHL USA; Skanska USA; and The Walsh Group.
+In our Building segment, we compete with a variety of national and regional contractors, including (alphabetically) AECOM (through its past acquisitions of Tishman Construction and Hunt Construction Group); Balfour Beatty Construction; Clark Construction Group; DPR Construction; Gilbane, Inc.; Hensel Phelps Construction Co.; Lendlease Corporation; McCarthy Building Companies, Inc.; M. A. Mortenson Company; PCL Constructors, Inc.; Skanska USA; Suffolk Construction; Swinerton, Inc; Turner Construction Company; and The Whiting-Turner Contracting Co.
 In our Specialty Contractors segment, we compete principally with various regional and local electrical, mechanical and plumbing subcontractors.